Minny Pops: History

 The band's first live appearance in England was at the Beach Club, a Manchester venue associated with Factory.
 They went on to share further bills with Joy Division and, after Ian Curtis' death, New Order, as well as appearing with A Certain Ratio, Scritti Politti, the Au Pairs and Comsat Angels.
 In 1980, Minny Pops undertook a seven-date North American tour during which they played with Suicide in New York.

 Curiously, the original line-up of Minny Pops never performed live in Brussels, despite their close association with the Factory Benelux label, based in that city.

-In 1980, they became the first Dutch band to be invited to record a Peel session for BBC Radio.
+In 1980, they recorded a Peel session for BBC Radio One.
 A line-up of van Middendorp, Dekker, van Zoeren and Walhof recorded "Dolphin's Spurt", "Mono", "Jets" and "Ice Cube Wall"; the session was broadcast on 12 November 1980.
 Minny Pops' final live performances were in December 1981.
-Van Middendorp and Dekker subsequently recorded two dance singles for Factory under the name Streetlife.
-Between 2003 and 2004, the bulk of the Minny Pops studio back catalogue was issued on remastered CD by LTM.
+Under the alias "White Birds", Minny Pops contributed the song "Possessed By The Stars" to the holiday compilation album Chantons Noël - Ghosts Of Christmas Past, which was released in 1981 by Les Disques Du Crépuscule.

-In November 2011, van Middendorp told an interviewer with the Dutch national public broadcaster VPRO's 3Voor12 programme that Minny Pops would perform their first gigs in 30 years in early 2012, and that a live CD/DVD package, Standstill to Motion, would appear via LTM in January 2012.
+Minny Pops composed music for the play "Poste Restante", which was performed by the theatre collective Exota and premiered in Haarlem, The Netherlands in December 1982.
+This music was released in 1983 as Minny Pops' third album, Poste Restante.
+A fourth Minny Pops album titled 4th Floor followed in 1985.
+Van Middendorp and Dekker recorded two dance singles for Factory under the name Streetlife.
+Between 2003 and 2004, the bulk of the Minny Pops studio back catalogue was issued on remastered CD by LTM.In November 2011, van Middendorp told an interviewer with the Dutch national public broadcaster VPRO's 3Voor12 programme that Minny Pops would perform their first gigs in 30 years in early 2012, and that a live CD/DVD package, Standstill to Motion, would appear via LTM in January 2012.